mkunesch/gym-satellite/README.md

 A video of environment 1 (with atmospheric drag) is available at https://youtu.be/bgc_k1CebPI.

-While I have not been able to
-train an agent only on environment 3, i.e. with a satellite starting from rest, an agent that has been trained on environment 1 is able to solve environment 3.
+An agent that has been trained on environment 1 can also solve environment 3, i.e. it can propel a satellite into the correct orbit from rest.
 See https://youtu.be/Otri0fNgS3E for a video.

-I am currently working on how an agent can learn to propel the satellite into orbit from rest without having been trained on easier environments first.
+I have not yet been able to train an agent on environment 3 only.
+This is work in progress.

 In the videos, the red circle
 shows the target orbit and the red indicator at the bottom of the screen shows